 The world’s first ever £1m deal was struck at the Cardiff Coal Exchange in 1907 and the building still stands today as an iconic music and entertainment venue.

 In Cardiff Bay, the birthplace of Welsh songstress Dame Shirley Bassey you will find the stunning Wales Millennium Centre – Wales’ number one tourist attraction.
 It is a contemporary arts centre and concert hall and a truly iconic piece of architecture.

-Back stage guided tours run daily for £5.50 and there are a host of great restaurants, bars, cafes and stage shows to choose from.
+You can enjoy a meal and drinks in the centre’s restaurant and cafe bar while waiting for a stage show.
 Just a short walk from the WMC you will find the Norwegian Church – where world famous children’s books author Roald Dahl was baptised.
 Today it serves as a modern day arts centre.